The Typology, Plus & Product Categories

-The A+ Awards consist of two categories.
+The A+ Awards consist of three categories.
 The Typology Categories celebrate traditional building types.
-The Plus Categories acknowledge the link between global issues and the structures that society builds.
+The Plus Categories recognize the link between global issues and the structures that society builds.
+The Product categories acknowledge that symbiosis between products and building.

 THE TYPOLOGY CATEGORIES

-Architects do a lot of things - signage, branding, presentations, conferences - but at the core of our profession, we make buildings and spaces.
+Architects do a lot of things—signage, branding, presentations, conferences—but at the core of our profession, we make buildings and spaces.
 The Typology Awards honor this core function.
 Categories broadly include residential, office, commercial, transportation, cultural, institutional, landscape, and student projects.
-To be recognized amongst the best is an incredible achievement worthy of praise - and perhaps a bit of bragging.
-Entries must be built projects completed within the past three (3) years.
+To be recognized amongst the best is an incredible achievement worthy of praise—and perhaps a bit of bragging.
+Entries must be built projects completed within the past three years.

 - Residential Low Rise (1-4 Floors)